mozilla-services/queuey/docs/configuration.rst

 username
     A username used for connecting to Cassandra's Thrift interface.
-    Currently this value is ignored.

 password
     A password used for connecting to Cassandra's Thrift interface.
-    Currently this value is ignored.

 multi_dc
     A boolean indicating whether or not Cassandra runs in a multi-datacenter